cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 will be redirected to the page where they can see the `authorize` button and contents that do not require authorized tokens.

+In `index.js`, located in the `src` directory of the app, we'll add:

 ```js
 function App() {